On semi-openness of fiber-onto extensions of minimal semiflows and quasi-separable maps

-Recently Dai and Xie in \cite[Thm.~10C]{DX} have given a partial answer to Question~\ref{1.4}D using an additional condition ``densely open''.
-Now we will present another natural condition (Def.~\ref{4.1}) and prove that under this condition a continuous map is semi-open if and only if its induced map is semi-open (Lem.~\ref{4.4} $\&$ Thm.~\ref{4.6}).
+Recently Dai and Xie in \cite[Thm.~10C]{DX} have given a partial answer to Question~\ref{1.2.4}a using an additional condition ``densely open''.
+Now we will present another natural condition (Def.~\ref{4.1}) and prove that under this condition a continuous map is semi-open if and only if its induced map is semi-open (Thm.~\ref{4.5}).